-Council conducts indexation each year and a full revaluation is conducted every five years, and is classified as a Level 3 Fair Value.
+Council conducts indexation each year and a full revaluation is conducted every three years, and is classified as a Level 3 Fair Value.
 The full revaluation and indexation is done by independent and qualified valuers to determine the fair value of its investment properties.
-Indexation was used to determine the fair value for the investment properties as at 30 June 2016.

-The full revaluation was conducted by Lunne Watt and Associates Pty Limited.
+The full revaluation was conducted by Lunne Watt and Associates Pty Limited as at 30 June 2016.
 The value of investment property was determined through either capitalisation of rental income or with refernce to value of similar properties within the area.
 The key unobservable input to this valuation is rent, interest rate property value.